jasonroni/Funkin.AVI-2.0/README.md

 ----------------------------------------------
 # Features:
-* Everything listed on the original repo of the engine --> https://github.com/BeastlyGhost/Forever-Engine-Feather
-* Some unused content that isn't in the release files
+* Unused content that isn't in the release files
 * A few extra songs
-* some more HSCRIPT variables and functions
+* hscript
 * A GameJolt login system, which has trophies and score leaderboards (Game ID is private lmao)
 * some funny easter eggs :trollface: